 Growth in drone use is expected to increase dramatically in the future.
 The Federal Aviation Administration (FAA) has forecasted that the commercial drone fleet (drones operated in connection with a business) will reach 828,000, and that the recreational fleet (drones operated for personal enjoyment) will number around 1.48 million by 2024.
 Consequently, the FAA has worked to address a number of issues to ensure that drones are safely integrated into the nation’s airspace.

 For example, FAA safety inspectors view local law enforcement as key resources when investigating potentially unsafe drone use.
 To ensure that law enforcement agencies know what information to share with FAA and how to respond to incidents, FAA has begun to focus on better educating and communicating with local law enforcement on their role in drone investigations.
 Additionally, the FAA is working on safely integrating drones into the national airspace with other aircraft.
 FAA has 7 designated drone test sites, which have facilitated about 15,000 drone research flights since 2015.The agency is also working to make better use of the data it collects from the test sites by developing a data analysis plan and sharing more information publicly.

 FAA’s Areas of Focus for Integrating Drones

 - A key effort to integrating drones into the national airspace will be the development of a drone traffic management system for drone flights at lower altitudes.
-The FAA is working with industry and stakeholders, including the National Aeronautics and Space Administration, to develop such a system.
+The FAA is working with industry and stakeholders, including the National Aeronautics and Space Administration (NASA), to develop such a system.
 The agency recently concluded a pilot of the system, and plans to use the results to evaluate technologies and create an implementation plan.
-However, FAA has yet to provide timelines and upcoming steps to stakeholders.
+However, the FAA has yet to provide timelines and upcoming steps to stakeholders.